-ii) Impairment and risk exposure
+Impairment and risk exposure

 In addition to complying with the criteria and policies of card associations for accreditation, the Group has a specific policy setting guidelines and procedures for the accreditation and maintenance process of the clients.
 The Group records an allowance for expected credit losses of accounts receivable from card issuers based on an expected credit loss model covering history of defaults and the expected nature and level of risk associated with receivables.
-See Note 3.5 (i) for further details.
+See Note 3.6.1.4 and 4.1 for further details.